samfoo/oxidize/readme.md

 # What is oxidize?

-Oxidizer is a library that makes making assertions in tests easier to read.
+Oxidize is a library that makes assertions in tests easier to read.

-Oxidize is still under development and should be considered experimental for the time being.
+*(Oxidize is still under development and should be considered experimental)*

 ## Huh?